Impact of Population III homogeneous stellar evolution on early cosmic reionisation

-Because the universe was very different then than it is now (chemically but also in terms of average density and temperature, as well as the intensity of magnetic fields), the processes of Pop~III star formation \citep[e.g.][]{Abel2000, Bromm2013} and stellar evolution \citep[see e.g.][]{Heger2010, Yoon2012, Murphy2021} were also very different from what we can observe in the local universe \citep[for a review article concerning Pop III stars, see][]{Bromm2017}.
-A number of studies on the theoretical properties of these stars have been conducted in recent decades, concluding among many other things that Pop~III stars should be more massive and their initial mass function (IMF) more top-heavy than current stars \citep{Greif2011,Stacy2013,Susa2014,Wollenberg2020}.
-Furthermore, for the same mass a Pop~III star should exhibit a larger effective temperature and luminosity than its metal-enriched counterpart \citep{Ekstrom2008,Yoon2012,Murphy2021}.
-Also, Pop III stars may be fast rotators \citep{Stacy2013}.
+Because the Universe was very different then than it is now (chemically, but also in terms of average density and temperature, as well as the intensity of magnetic fields), the processes of Pop~III star formation \citep[e.g.][]{Abel2000, Bromm2013} and stellar evolution \citep[see e.g.][]{Heger2010, Yoon2012, Murphy2021} were also very different from what we can observe in the local Universe \citep[for a review article concerning Pop III stars, see][]{Bromm2017}.
+A number of studies on the theoretical properties of these stars have been conducted in recent decades, concluding---among many other things---that Pop~III stars should be more massive and their initial mass function (IMF) more top-heavy than current stars \citep{Greif2011,Stacy2013,Susa2014,Wollenberg2020}.
+Furthermore, for the same mass, a Pop~III star should exhibit a larger effective temperature and luminosity than its metal-enriched counterpart \citep{Ekstrom2008,Yoon2012,Murphy2021}.
+Also, Pop III stars may be fast rotators because they rapidly accrete gas with high angular momentum, which is typical in hot, thick Pop~III star-forming disks with inefficient cooling \citep{Stacy2013}.
 Rotational mixing renders stars more luminous and hotter during their main sequence phase, thus enhancing their capacity to produce ionising photons.
-This implies that their production rate of ionising photons could be very large; indeed Pop~III stars are expected to be one of the causes (along with active galactic nuclei) of the early reionisation period ($z\sim 30-15$) that followed the dark ages of the universe.
+This implies that their production rate of ionising photons could be very large; indeed Pop~III stars are expected to be one of the causes \citep[along with active galactic nuclei and Population II stars around $z\sim20-15$, although the latter is expected to exhibit much softer spectra than their metal-free counterparts, see][]{Schaerer2003} of the early reionisation period ($z\sim 30-15$) which followed the dark ages of the Universe.